Spring 2023: Law Externship Program

 Details of Program

-The 2023 Summer Internship Program runs for eight weeks between June 5 and July 28, 2023.
-The Program offers substantive tasks that give participants a true look into the work of the office.
+The 2024 Summer Internship Program runs for eight weeks between June 10, 2024 and August 2, 2024.
+The Summer Internship Program offers substantive tasks that give participants a true look into the work of the office.
 All summer interns participate in various information programming throughout the summer, including a weekly Lecture Series, Roundtable Lunches, and field trips.
-While unpaid, students may apply for course credit and/or work study from their respective institutions, where permitted.
+While unpaid, students may seek course credit and/or work study from their respective institutions, where permitted.

-Email a cover letter, resume, writing sample and references to [email protected] with “Summer Investigations Intern” in the subject line.
-Applications may be submitted until Friday, March 3, 2023.
+For consideration, please email a cover letter, resume, writing sample and transcript to [email protected] with “Summer Public Affairs Intern” in the subject line.
+Applications may be submitted until Friday, March 29, 2024.

 Candidates from diverse backgrounds are encouraged to apply.
 OIG is an equal opportunity employer and is committed to workplace diversity.